 llvm-spirv app.bc -o app.spv

 (v) Debugging support can be obtained regularly by passing -g to Clang:

-clang -c test.cl -target spir-unknown-unknown -o test.bc -g
+clang -c test.cl -target spir -o test.bc -g

 (vi) Once the SPIR-V binary is produced, it can be loaded in OpenCL applications using the clCreateProgramWithIL API call.